SEND Information Report

 - provision of specialist equipment according to need.

-The expertise and training of staff to support children with SEN, including how specialist expertise will be secured
+The expertise and training of staff to support children with SEND, including how specialist expertise will be secured

 For some learners we may want to seek advice from specialist teams.
 We have access to services universally provided by West Sussex County Council, which are described on the Local Offer website.

-As a school, we also employ Learning Support Assistants who deliver some of the interventions as co-ordinated by our SENCO and Class Teachers.
+As a school, we also employ Learning Support Assistants who deliver some of the interventions as co-ordinated by our SENDCo and Class Teachers.

-Parents/carers are given copies of any specialist assessment reports and can discuss them with the SENCO.
+Parents/carers are given copies of any specialist assessment reports and can discuss them with the SENDCo.

-Evaluating the effectiveness of the provision made for children and young people with SEN
+Evaluating the effectiveness of the provision made for children and young people with SEND

 Monitoring progress is an integral part of teaching and leadership within Milton Mount Primary School.